Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 -

-A fixed route through a familiar place, like the specific numbered spots in a room (your loci - the locations).
+A fixed route through a "familiar place", like the specific numbered spots-locations in a large room (your loci - the locations).

 -